MileHacker Logo

 Health & Medical Considerations

 Access to quality medical facilities can be limited.
-Secure comprehensive travel coverage with emergency evacuation coverage.
+Secure comprehensive travel insurance that includes emergency evacuation coverage.

 Insurance

-Travel coverage with emergency evacuation is strongly recommended.
+Travel insurance with emergency evacuation is strongly recommended.

 Vaccinations